Have you ever thought about what you’re going to do with your business in the future? Do you have a plan on how you would exit your business?

 Unfortunately, the answers to those two questions often end up resulting in a pretty slow process.
 It often creates a situation where the owners end up putting their heads in the sand a little bit because the business is heavily reliant upon them.
 That creates real issues around value.

-Cameron: Most businesses in Australia sell in that range of two to four times.
-But you actually have to stop and think about that two to four times.
+Most businesses in Australia sell in that range of two to four times.
+But you must stop and think about those two to four times.
 Four times is twice as much as two times.
-How do you actually get to that four times?
+How do you get to four times?

 But if you think about return—the profitability that a business is making—the risk piece in the mind of a purchaser is a question of how repeatable it is.
 How likely is that return to reoccur in the future?
 Is it going to be less, is it going to be more, or is it going to be the same?

 The contracted income certainly helps.
 The client composition is certainly something that is part of a sophisticated investor’s due diligence process.
 Alternatively, they may also wonder if there is any unhealthy concentration with this contracted revenue.
 For example, your biggest client is 40% of the revenue and that contract expires in six months, so in the absence of that client, you’re unprofitable or you’re a breakeven business at best—not ideal.

 Expertise can play out in different ways.
 Someone with negligible experience probably expands the pool of potential demand, so often, you end up with a situation where those businesses can actually extract higher levels of multiple because the pool of buyers is larger, but it doesn’t play out in that way.

 Does your business heavily rely on you?
 Systemise your business today!

 Emotion is often the biggest barrier.
 In extreme situations, a highly productive business owner who hangs on too tight to the business can be its biggest asset and its biggest liability, the driver of the business value but the biggest issue in terms of the exit phase.